brianretford/practically-awesome/README.md

   - clear documentation,
   - explicit schemas or conceptual models (not just code blobs).

-Please open a PR with:
+Open a PR with:
 - a one-line description,
-- why it’s structurally interesting,
+- why it's structurally interesting,
 - and a link.

 ---

 ## License

-Unless otherwise noted, this list is licensed under **CC BY 4.0**.
+This list is licensed under **CC BY 4.0**.

 You are free to share and adapt it, with attribution.